gabrielbdornas/braicode/blog/2022-09-29-markdown-tutorial.md

 # Why Everybody Should Master Markdown

-Markdown is a markup language for writing simple formatted documents without having to use a GUI to designate text as bold, italics, etc.
+Markdown is a markup language for writing simple formatted documents without having to use a [Graphical User Interface - GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) to designate text as bold, italics, etc.
 This is great for writing documents quickly without losing time reaching for a mouse and writing formatted content across many platforms in a standard way.

 Use Cases for Markdown: